mozilla/pkipolicy/rootstore/policy.md

     inconsistency that is not listed here, notify Mozilla by sending email to certificates@mozilla.org so the item can be considered.
-    -   Mozilla’s CA Certificate Policy defining a competent and independent auditor is a superset of Baseline Requirement
-        \#17.6, Auditor Qualifications, and takes precedence over it.
+    -   Mozilla’s CA Certificate Policy defining a competent and independent auditor is a superset of section 8.2 of the Baseline Requirements, and takes precedence over it.

 13. By "competent party" we mean a person or other entity who is authorized to perform audits according to the stated criteria (e.g.,